VeriGOOD-ML/public/genesys/SimDIT/README.md

 ```
 Please follow the specific instructions provided in the main_simulator.py file to simulate Inference or Training for a DNN benchmark.

-If you use any part of SimDIT for your work please cite: https://github.com/VeriGOOD-ML/public/tree/main/genesys/SimDIT